mamup11/Java-Microservice-Prod-Example/README.md

-The idea with this project is to help people get more quickly to a production ready product and also to help people that are starting as backend developers or people who intent to start an startup or already have a company to understand how to get value of a good designed backend infrastructure, for some this can be an start to learn of backend and microservices, for others this may be a place to learn one or two things they can improve in their their current systems, for others this may be what they are used to see in a daily basis so it can be improved by everyone.
+The idea with this project is to help people get more quickly to a production ready product and also to help people that are starting as backend developers or people who intent to start an startup or already have a company to understand how to get value of a good designed backend infrastructure, for some this may be a place to learn one or two things they can improve in their their current systems, for others this may be what they are used to see in a daily basis and some others won't agree with what I expose here.
+In order to improve the quality of this framework I am open to hear any comment or suggestions :)

 # The project